andrade824/2D-Graphics-Accelerator-IP/README.md

 # 2D Graphics Accelerator IP

-This project is being used as my senior capstone project at the Oregon Institute of Technology.
+This project is being used as my Computer Engineering senior capstone project at the Oregon Institute of Technology.

 This hardware/software package is meant to emulate the type of graphical system found in early video game consoles and to provide users with a base to develop their own video games and arcade hardware.